TrustyF/trusty-corner/README.md

 ![Screenshot4](https://github.com/TrustyF/Review_website_vue/raw/master/public/home_images/search_info.jpg)

-Various Filters can also be applied in a mutually exclusive relationship.
+Various Filters can also be applied to match specific attributes like: runtime, release date, rating, etc..
-Search fields are matched sequentially if they previous one doesn't return any result:
+Search fields are matched sequentially:
 - name
 - genre
 - tags
 - studio
 - author
+Each field attempt to find as much as it can and moves to the next if nothing is returned.
+This allows for a more intuitive user experience.